DavideR95/personal-page/content/_index.md

           date_start: '2019-02-01'
           date_end: '2019-07-01'
           description: |2-
               Organized supplementary lectures for students of the course "Algoritmica & Laboratorio" on C programming and theoretical recaps of the syllabus.
-Created a collection of theoretical and practical exercizes, available on [GitHub](https://github.com/DrDav/Algo1819).
+Created a collection of theoretical and practical exercizes, available on [GitHub](https://github.com/DrDav/Algo1819) (in italian).
     design:
       columns: '2'
 #   - block: accomplishments